cvazac/poll-observer/README.md

 # poll-observer

 ## Intro
-`poll-observer` instruments `XMLHttpRequest`, `setTimeout`, `setImmediate`, etc. to identify and report common poll loop patterns from the browser.
+`poll-observer` instruments `XMLHttpRequest`, `setTimeout`, `setInterval`, etc. to identify and report common poll loop patterns from the browser.

 ## Usage
 ```